google/lovefield/docs/spec/02_data_store.md

 ### 2.3 Experimental Stores

-As of August, 2015, tests show that Lovefield's IndexedDB backstore could not be run on Safari 8 on both OSX/iOS, neither can it run on Safari 9 beta on iOS.
-Safari simply throws mysterious DOM errors that did not happen on IE, Firefox and Chrome.
-This had been reported to WebKit/Apple but there's no word regarding ETA of fix.

-A WebSQL-based back store is created to fill this gap.
-The WebSQL backstore shall be considered a gap-stopping patch and will be removed as soon as Apple fixes IndexedDB bugs in Safari.
+The deprecated WebSQL back store was created for legacy Safari.
+As of Safari 10, everything is fully supported.
+Please move away from WebSQL backstore since it will be removed from Lovefield in near future.

 There is a LocalStorage-based store for Lovefield testing and will not be public unless sufficient interests arisen.